ramighorab/AI_Agents_for_Tourism/README.md

 # Tour Pal: Agentic AI for Tourism

-Welcome to Tour Pal, a Proof of Concept (POC) web application built to demonstrate the power and potential of an agentic AI workflow.
+Welcome to Tour Pal, a POC web application built to demonstrate the power and potential of an agentic AI workflow.

 ## About